Guide to Medical Coding Certification

 Prerequisites for CCS Certification

-To sit for the CCS exam, a coder must have at least one of the following:
+To sit for the CCS exam, it is recommended that coders have at least one of the following:

 Certifying CCS Exam Details